mmalmsten/pigpio/README.md

 Using Erlang for GPIO on a Raspberry Pi with [http://abyz.me.uk/rpi/pigpio/](http://abyz.me.uk/rpi/pigpio/)

-⚠️ This library is still very much in a WORK IN PROGRESS state.
-I'm currently integrating it in [one of my pet projects](https://github.com/mmalmsten/PlantWatcher) and refinements will come.
+⚠️ This library is still very much in a WORK IN PROGRESS state and for my personal use.
+I'm currently integrating it in [one of my pet projects](https://github.com/mmalmsten/PlantWatcher) and refinements will be added later.

-Many thanks to [skvamme](https://github.com/skvamme) for letting me fork her implementation on accessing GPIO on a raspberry pi with pigpio and Erlang (and apologies for adding the genserver 😉).

 ## 🐞 Prerequisites